-Do you adjust to the industry, look for jobs and create whatever a client wishes and has money for?
+Do you adjust to the industry, look for jobs and create whatever a client wishes and wants to spend money on?

-Shouldn’t it be the other way around, that you create what you are passionate about and the right customers will come to you?
+Shouldn’t it be the other way around, that you create what you are passionate about and the right customers and clients will come to you?

-Creative Jobs, especially in the 3D industry, that let you create entire worlds and stories digitally, sound like jobs that should fulfill you to the core!
+Creative jobs, especially in the 3D-Industry, that let you create entire worlds and stories digitally, sound like jobs that should be able to fulfill you to the core!

 3D shouldn’t be just for paying the bills.

-Today, everyone wants to pay less, the value of your 3D skills seems to have plummeted and the global competition is excruciating.
+Today, everyone wants to pay less, the value of your 3D skills seems to have plummeted and the global competition can be excruciating.

-Customers are satisfied with less than top notch quality and settle for good-enough.
-So how can we as 3D Artists make a living and feel fulfilled in this kind of environment?
+Customers are satisfied with less than your best and settle for good-enough.
+So how can we, as 3D Artists, make a living and feel fulfilled in this kind of market?

 Should 3D Artists take on multiple jobs?